Sometimes at KK we find a product that is so inspiring that we have to share it with the world. This is one of those products.

 Probably my greatest strength is a curious mind and my ‘never give up’ internal default position.
 My biggest weakness, I have many I am sure, probably a lack of consistent focus on the detail.
 But that’s why it is essential to have a business partner who has strengths where your weaknesses are and in Penny I have that.

-What one piece of advice would you give to other women wanting to start up their own business?
+What one piece of advice would you give to other people wanting to start up their own business?

 Starting your own business is bloody hard work.
-Take off any rose tinted glasses you may have on and really examine whether you have the energy, the tenacity, the passion and the skin of two rhinos, all of which you will need in order to succeed.
-There is no shame in being an employee and sometimes I worry that working for yourself or running your own business can be over glamorised because it is anything but glamorous in my experience so far.
+Take off any rose tinted glasses you may have on and really examine whether you have the energy, the tenacity, and the passion, all of which you will need in order to succeed.
+There is no shame in being an employee and sometimes I worry that working for yourself or running your own business can be over-glamorised.
+It is anything but glamorous in my experience so far.
 However, if you have that drive and that desire, do your research, know your customers, surround yourself with positive people (ditch the ones who suck all your energy), learn from other people’s mistakes, use their shortcuts, play to your strengths, don’t forget your good friends.

 What has been your proudest moment so far on your FabLittleBag journey?